Marcus-Groth/PalatePilot/README.md

 # Palate Pilot
-Palate Pilot is an innovative e-commerce web application designed to simplify the online shopping experience for users.
-Whether you're looking for an extensive selection of dishes, drinks, or snacks, Palate Pilot ensures all products are delivered directly to your doorstep.
-The platform features a user-friendly interface, secure registration and login systems, and is fully responsive across both mobile and tablet devices.
+Palate Pilot is an advanced online food ordering application designed to streamline the process of selecting and ordering a diverse range of dishes, drinks, and snacks.
+Featuring a user-friendly interface, secure registration and login systems, and only responsive for mobile devices.

 ## Features under developing
 - User registration system